Bzzxx/social_casino_case/README.md

 ## Key Insights

-- Casual players make up the largest share of the audience.
+ Casual players account for roughly half of the player base.
-- Whale and engaged players stay active the longest and churn the least.
+- Whale and engaged players stay active the longest and show the lowest churn rates.
-- Retention drops from D1 to D30 across all cohorts.
+- Retention declines consistently from D1 to D30 across cohorts.
-- Socially active players have much longer lifetimes than non-social players.
+- Socially active players demonstrate substantially longer lifetimes.
-- Session activity and social interactions are the strongest churn predictors.
+- Session activity and social interactions are among the strongest churn predictors.
+- Random Forest outperformed Logistic Regression in churn prediction.

 ## Visualizations